JeremySBrown/EFCore/README.md

 ![User Table - With Optional Name](./content/user-table-name-optional.png)

-If your primary goal is to give your DBA holy hell then don't change this.
-However if you listen to your mother and pre-school teachers and want to play nice with others modified this property to have a fix length.
+If your primary goal in life is to give your DBA holy hell then don't change this.
+However if you listen to your mother and pre-school teachers and want to play nice with others modify this property to have a fix length.
 Also given the nature of this property it should also be required.

-Data Annotations method
+`Data Annotations` method
 ```c#
     public class User
     {